Archetypes

 - Royal Base ("Bees") (GK)

 I heard you like X-Antibodies so I put Protoform in a deck that directly benefits from having a stacked security and that lets you recycle that Protoform back into your hand at the start of your main!
 Get big, get loads of security, unga bunga, and kill.
-Features generic mindlink Tamer Yulin (or Kosuke, depending on the build), who can go into any X-Antibody stack to give it free <Reboot>/<Alliance> (or <Piercing>/<Blocker>).
+Features generic mindlink Tamer Yulin (or Kosuke, depending on the build), who can go into any X-Antibody stack to give it free <Reboot>/<Alliance> (or <Piercing>/<Blocker>); also features an ACE that can get as many swings as you have face-up security, by flipping a security face-down to unsuspend.

 - Hexeblaumon/Skadimon ("Ice-Snow") (BY)